alirezacrr/simple-divar/README.md

 # Simple Divar

-simple "divar" . its really simple
+simple "divar" . its really simple.

 This was a simple project to get me started.
-It was built in 2019 and after that I made some small changes to run properly..
+It was built in 2019 and after that I made some small changes to run properly.

 ## Usage